hjuntan/asciiart/README.md

 Even though this project successfully shows that automated ASCII art generation is feasible for many applications, more work is required to produce outputs that are professional-grade, especially in areas of better quality and faster computation.

 ## Tools and Resources
-The project was developed in Python, utilizing libraries such as Pillow for image processing.
+The project was developed in Python, utilizing libraries such as [Pillow](https://pillow.readthedocs.io/en/stable/index.html) for image processing.
 Data was sourced from googling different images, mainly for testing purposes.

 <p align="center">
-    <a href="https://animaldiversity.org/accounts/Equus_zebra/">zebra</a> <a href="https://www.ledr.com/colours/white.htm">white screen</a> <a href="https://pixabay.com/photos/people-cowboy-male-hat-person-875597/">cowboy man</a>
+    <a href="https://animaldiversity.org/accounts/Equus_zebra/">zebra</a> <a href="https://www.ledr.com/colours/white.htm">white screen</a> <a href="https://pixabay.com/photos/people-cowboy-male-hat-person-875597/">cowboy man</a> <a href="https://www.collinsdictionary.com/us/dictionary/english/leaf#google_vignette">leaf</a> <a href="https://www.schemecolor.com/rgb.php">red green blue</a>

 </p>